quicwg/quic-v2/draft-ietf-quic-v2.md

 > **RFC Editor's Note:**  Please remove the sentence below prior to publication
 > of a final version of this document.

-This version number will not change in subseqeuent versions of this draft, unless there is a behavior change that breaks compatibility.
+This version number will not change in subsequent versions of this draft, unless there is a behavior change that breaks compatibility.

 ## Long Header Packet Types